Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Infinite Time Register Machines

 Moreover, the statement that all $\bf\Sigma^{1}_{2}$-sets of reals have the Baire property is equivalent to the statement that the set of reals that are Cohen-generic over $L[x]$ is comeager for every $x\subseteq\omega$ (see Theorem $14.2$ of \cite{Ka}).

 It well known that $L$ contains $\bf\Sigma^{1}_{2}$-sets of reals that fail to have the Baire property (see e.g. Corollary $13.10$ of \cite{Ka} or observe that in $L$, the set of reals Cohen-generic over $L$ is empty).
 On the other hand, MA$_{\omega_{1}}$ holds in a forcing extension of $L$ (see Theorem $10.11$ of \cite{Ka}).
-The statement that every $\bf\Sigma^{1}_{2}$-set of reals has the Baire property it thus independent of $ZFC$.
+Thus, the statement that every $\bf\Sigma^{1}_{2}$-set of reals has the Baire property is independent of $ZFC$.